This blog is written by Canadian journalist Donna Laframboise. Posts appear Monday, Wednesday & Friday.

 Vanity Fair’s coverage of President Obama’s visit to the Copenhagen climate conference is chock-a-block with the usual silliness.
 The summit, we’re told, was “widely regarded as humanity’s last good chance to preserve a livable climate.”

 The term “catastrophic climate change” is used twice, with a reference to “catastrophic impacts” thrown in for good measure.
-We’re warned about “mass extinctions” without anyone pointing out that species extinctions are normal and have occurred frequently on planet Earth.
+We’re warned about “mass extinctions” without anyone pointing out that species extinctions are normal.
 We’re told glaciers might melt without anyone acknowledging that glaciers were advancing and receding long before industrial pollution was a twinkle in a capitalist’s eye.

 There are two quotes from Greenpeace, one from the Center for Biological Diversity, one from a scientist associated with the Stockholm Environment Institute, one from author/activist Bill McKibben (see my recent post on said gentleman), and another from a person who advises the German government on environmental issues.

 In other words, we’re bashed over the head with the perspective of a tiny sliver of the population – people whose careers depend on the view that human-caused global warming is a crisis.

 There isn’t a single quote in this article from a skeptical scientist, economist, or policy analyst.
 Nor is there any hint that some smart people who think global warming is a problem nevertheless consider emissions cuts a wrong-headed approach that’s doomed to failure.
 (For example, see here and here.)

 Most disturbing however, is that this 1,200 word article contains four separate slimy attempts to justify certain views as being determined by science and therefore not open to debate.
 We read that:

 Unlike the childhood game, Simon Says, in which a particular course of action is dictated by the person playing the role of Simon, science rarely proscribes any one response.